The Loughborough Full-Time MBA

 Why you should study this degree

-• Our MBA is fully accredited by the Association of MBAs (AMBA).
+• Fully accredited by the Association of MBAs (AMBA).

-• You will have the opportunity to work on a live business project to commercialise new technologies.
+• Work on a live business project to commercialise new technologies.

 The Loughborough MBA